7th County of London Brigade, Royal Field Artillery: North West Europe

 In early 1945 Operation Goldflake began to transfer selected British and Canadian forces from the Italian Front to reinforce 21st Army Group for its final offensive into Germany.
-56th Heavy Rgt was one of the units transferred in an operation that involved a sea voyage to Marseilles and then an overland journey to Belgium.
+56th Heavy Rgt was one of the units transferred in an operation that involved a sea voyage to Marseille and then an overland journey to Belgium.
 This was not completed until after the crossing of the Rhine in late March, and the units saw little action in the final stages of the campaign.

 When the war in Europe ended on VE Day, 56th Heavy Rgt was in The Netherlands with 1st Canadian AGRA.
-By now it had adopted the new standard organisation of two batteries of 4 x 7.2-inch howitzers and two of 4 x 155mm guns (the US-made 'Long Tom').
+By now it had adopted the new standard organisation of two batteries of 4 x 7.2-inch howitzers and two of 4 x 155 mm guns (the US-made 'Long Tom').
 On 7 May the regiment parked its guns at Arnhem aerodrome and returned its ammunition to the supply column.
 The personnel were then moved through liberated towns to Beverwijk in North Holland, where they established a concentration area for surrendered German troops and equipment.
 The regiment also took over the coastal defences from their German garrisons.

 The regiment served in British Army of the Rhine after the war ended, until it was disbanded between 16 and 27 March 1946.